astronomy-commons/hipscat/src/hipscat/pixel_math/README.md

 - convert the boundary coordinates into [homogeneous coordinates](https://en.wikipedia.org/wiki/Homogeneous_coordinates).
 - apply the affine transform to the now homogeneous coordinates.
 - build the polygon(s) and wcs object(s) for the now transformed points.

+### check_margin_bounds
+Given a set of ra and dec coordinates as well as a list of `regions.PolygonPixelRegion` and `astropy.wcs.WCS` tuples (see `get_margin_bounds_and_wcs` above), return a 1-dimmensional array of booleans on whether a given ra and dec coordinate pair are contained within any of the given bounding boxes.

+#### Implementation
+For ever entry into `poly_and_wcs`, we convert our set of coordinates into pixel values using the `astropy.wcs.utils.skycoord_to_pixel` function then use the built in `contains` function to return the list of bound checks.